Dima-diep/sudopass/README.md

 OS system = Termux

-For starting, edit chpass.py (give your, new pass) and run it
+For starting, give your, new pass(classic password is oldpass):

 $ python3 chpass.py